 Often it may be necessary to change the name of an MD device in Linux.
 For example, say you are migrating from one RAID array to another.
 At one point you may have both arrays active, the old and the new.
-In the end you may wish to remove the old array and just have the new, but reuse the name as the old array.
+In the end you may wish to remove the old array and just have the new, but reuse the name of the old array.

 In this example, md3 is the old array and md4 was created to be the new array.
 We’ve moved the data over to md4 already and now we want to rename md4 to be md3 from this point forward.